Mrxiangli/HopTrack/README.md

 python gpu_contention.py --GPU n
 ```
 where n is the contention in percentage.
 (Due to the memory reading speed issue, the contention generated here may saturate after 50%).

+A comprehensive raw data from our test can be downloaded [here](https://www.dropbox.com/s/lkpehbej6tq4d9l/Archive.zip?dl=0)